Devraj2010isme/BetterSaveinstance/README.md

 ```
 # Differences From the Original
 - Fixed gethiddenproperty, in the original it uses UGCValidationService:GetPropertyValue instead.
 (Allows for terrain to save)
-- Added a counter at the end of the file to prevent overriding when writing to file names that already exist.
+- Added a counter at the end of the file to prevent overwriting when writing to file names that already exist.
   - EX:
     - place 1 example.rbxlx
     - place 1 example(2).rbxlx